It’s the fairly small matter of El Clasico today… and the first without Messrs Messi or Ronaldo for over a decade.

-Back in November 2005, Ronaldinho produced one of the most seminal moments, not just El Clasico folklore, but generally in the game’s rich history.
+Indeed one of the players who played that day in 2007 produced one of the most seminal moments, not just El Clasico folklore, but generally in the game’s rich history in November 2005.

 At the time of kick off, the great rivals were separated by a single point in the La Liga standings.

 And in truth the only real difference between the two sides was the brilliant Brazilian Barca boasted in attack.

 On the biggest stage of all – in the home of Barca’s arch enemy – the maverick conjured an individual display that sparked a standing ovation from Real fans in a 3-0 win for the Catalans.

 After Samuel Eto’o put Barca ahead in the first half, it became the Ronaldinho show after half time as the best player on the planet grabbed the contest by the scruff of the neck.

 First he collected the ball on the halfway line, left Sergio Ramos on his a***, twisted inside Ivan Helguera and buried a clinical shot past Iker Casillas.

 The combination of close ball control, speed and unerring finishing was then replicated just minutes later.

 Ramos was again left chasing shadows, too scared to bring down his marker, as Ronaldinho effortlessly glided past him before curling into the far corner.

 What happened next was a show of humanity and appreciation rarely seen between the bitter rivals.